peterzimon/docs-api/content/index.md

 (Browse requests only)

-Aply fine-grained filters to target specific data
+Apply fine-grained filters to target specific data.

 - `&filter=featured:true` on posts, would return only those marked featured.
 - `&filter=tag:getting-started` on posts, would return those with the tag slug that matches `getting-started`.